huydo862003/MPiSC/README.md

 ## Abstract

 Distributed applications such as the actor model and fan-out/fan-in pattern require MPSC queues that are both performant and fault-tolerant.
-We address the absence of non-blocking distributed MPSC queues by adapting LTQueue — a wait-free shared-memory MPSC queue — to distributed environments using MPI-3 RMA.
+We address the absence of non-blocking distributed MPSC queues by adapting LTQueue, a wait-free shared-memory MPSC queue, to distributed environments using MPI-3 RMA.
 We introduce three novel **wait-free** distributed MPSC queues: **dLTQueue**, **Slotqueue**, and **dLTQueueV2**.
 Evaluation on SuperMUC-NG and CoolMUC-4 shows ~2x better enqueue throughput than the existing AMQueue while providing stronger fault tolerance.

 ## Motivation and Methodology

 ### The Problem

-MPSC queues are essential for **irregular applications** — programs with unpredictable, data-dependent memory access patterns:
+MPSC queues are essential for **irregular applications**: programs with unpredictable, data-dependent memory access patterns:

 - **Actor model**: Each actor maintains a mailbox (MPSC queue) receiving messages from other actors
 - **Fan-out/fan-in**: Worker nodes enqueue results to an aggregation node for processing